cyber-fanatic/xampp_on_debian/README.md

                  XAMPP,which stands for ( Cross-Platform,Apache,MySQL,PHP,and Perl ), is a free platform that allows developers to test their code locally on their own computers.
                  This provide you own web server at your home.<br>
  <h3>pre-requirements:</h3>
+ <h3>What is Debian ?</h3>
+                  Debian GNU/Linux is a particular distribution of the Linux (free and open source)operating system, and numerous packages are run on it.
+                  Debian includes more than 59100 software packages at present.
+Users can select which packages to install by using
+                  <b>dpkg</b> stands for debia package manager.dpkg is a package manager for Debian-based systems.
  <ol>
  <li>Debian os</li>
  <li>Helthy internet connection</li>